12 Questions You Should Be Asking If You Have Deliverability Issues

-The tools like this email spam checker will test your reputation, authentication, spam score and deliverability and show you how different mailbox providers treat your email and where they place it: to the Inbox or Spam folder.
+The tools like this email spam checker will test your reputation, authentication, spam score, and deliverability.
+They show you how different mailbox providers treat your email and where they place it: in the Inbox or Spam folder.

-If you're an email marketer who is experiencing problems with email deliverability, here are the top nine questions you should be asking yourself to discover what's causing the issues:
+If you’re an email marketer who is experiencing problems with email deliverability, here are the top twelve questions you should be asking yourself to discover what’s causing the issues:

 #1.
 What's my sender reputation?

-The deliverability of your email marketing campaigns depends heavily on your sender reputation.
-Mailbox providers monitor many things to decide whether or not to block certain emails, and your sender reputation is one of the evaluated factors.
+The deliverability of your email marketing campaigns depends on many factors.
+Mailbox providers monitor each to decide whether or not to block certain emails, and your sender reputation is one of the evaluated factors.